 - The Final Assembly File (Ready for .stl export and upload)

 If a part is to be printed in a multi-material, then the part is designed in CAD as an assembly.
 Each section of the part that is to be printed in a different material is created as its own part file, then integrated into the final assembly to make the multi-material part.
 Note: mated parts in the assembly should be flush, but not overlapping.
 Any overlapping surfaces may cause file corruption during .stl export.
 Leaving a gap of .002mm is acceptable to avoid overlapping surfaces.
 Larger gaps will fill with support material and cause cosmetic or mechanical errors.

-During production, parts are built just as a normal, single material PJ3D part, but with the print head depositing multiple materials at the same time instead of just one.
+During production, parts are built in the same manner as a normal, single material PJ3D part, but with the print head depositing multiple materials at the same time instead of just one.